 In the time period Jane Austen lived in (the Regency era), women writers were scarce.
 The few who were brave enough to live their dreams were disowned by their families and received little pay for their work.
 During her childhood and adolescence, Ms. Austen was discouraged and reprimanded for pursuing such a career.
 Though she read her work regularly to her family, who all enjoyed her writings immensely, she was encouraged to marry and settle down like all supposedly respectable girls of that time.
-However, though she was engaged numerous times during her adulthood, Ms. Austen never married and followed a life of writing.
-Though she wrote anonymously--she simply went by the penname 'A Lady'.
-Essentially, she did this to prove that women were intellectual and could, in fact, write--she was known for her novels and no doubt inspired many women to believe in what they were told was impossible.
+While she was engaged numerous times during her adulthood, Ms. Austen never married and followed a life of writing.
+She wrote anonymously--and simply went by the pen name 'A Lady.'
+Essentially, she did this to prove that women were intellectual and could, in fact, write.
+She was known for her novels and no doubt inspired many women to believe in what they were told was impossible.

 Even when she was young and still in the early stages of her life, Jane Austen was renowned for her wit.
 Her friends and family, though disapproving of her aspirations to be a writer, were always proud of her wit and bright sense of humor.
 This is evident in her writing, in every word she penned.
-Her realistic and, at times, satire descriptions of Regency England are referenced, to this day, and are considered to have been part of a growing movement of realistic fiction.
+Her realistic and, at times, satirical descriptions of Regency England are referenced to this day, and are considered to have been part of a growing movement of realistic fiction.
 Her intellect is also displayed in the dialogue in her novels.
-Though hard to read for some, the words spoken between her characters are intelligent and often biting, which often showed Ms. Austen's disdain for the upper class and the barely restrained viciousness behind their polite manners.
+Though hard to read for some, the words spoken between her characters are intelligent and often biting, revealing Ms. Austen's disdain for the upper class and the barely restrained viciousness behind their polite manners.

 The most notable factor in Ms. Austen's work, however, were her characters.
-The most famous of these include Elizabeth Bennet (of Pride and Prejudice) and Fitzwilliam Darcy (also of Pride and Prejudice).
+The most famous of these include Elizabeth Bennet and Fitzwilliam Darcy (of Pride and Prejudice).
 These, however, are only the most famous of her numerous characters--others include Emma Woodhouse (Emma) and Maryanne and Elinor Dashwood (Sense and Sensibility).
-These clever characters, though obviously fictional, are remembered for their, as mentioned before, witty and fast-paced dialogue.
+These clever characters, though obviously fictional, are remembered, as mentioned before, for their witty and fast-paced dialogue.
 The emotions are realistic as well.
-Many of Ms. Austen's readers can find themselves identifying with the protagonists--in their mistakes and triumphs-- learning from them and enjoying Ms. Austen's inevitable trademark 'happy ending'.
+Many of Ms. Austen's readers can find themselves identifying with the protagonists--in their mistakes and triumphs, learning from them and enjoying Ms. Austen's inevitable trademark 'happy ending.'